apache/trafficcontrol/docs/source/api/v2/servercheck_extensions.rst

 :name:                  The name of the extension
 :script_file:           The base filename of the script that runs for the extension
 :servercheck_shortname: The name of the column in the table at 'Monitor' -> 'Cache Checks' in Traffic Portal, where "Check Extension" output is displayed

-	.. note:: This field has meaning only for "Check Extensions"

 :type:                  The Check :term:`Type` of the extension.
-This type will either be the stored extension type or ``TO_PLUGIN`` for TO Plugins.
+This will always be a CHECK_EXTENSION type with the naming convention of ``CHECK_EXTENSION_*``.
 :version:               A (hopefully) semantic version number describing the version of the plugin

 .. code-block:: http
 	:caption: Response Example